zyme-xd/discordcaptcha/README.md

 The `presence` property holds the presence (playing status) that will be displayed in your client under the username.

 ##### config#servers
 The `servers` property holds *all* servers it should react to.
-Each object is keyed by the server ID and holds an object that has a `verificationChannel` and a `verifyRole` property.
+Each object is keyed by the server ID and holds an object that has a `verificationChannel` and a `verificationRole` property.

 ##### config#ignoreServers
 This property can be used to ignore certain servers